aws-samples/aws-ddk-examples/private_artifactory/README.md

-# Creating private artifactory with AWS CodeArtifact, and AWS DataOps Development Kit
+# Creating a private code artifactory with AWS CodeArtifact, and the AWS DataOps Development Kit

 ## Overview

-This is an example of using [AWS DDK](https://github.com/awslabs/aws-ddk) to create a private artifactory.
+While the AWS DDK holds a rich library of constructs including numerous [data stages](https://awslabs.github.io/aws-ddk/release/latest/api/core/aws_ddk_core.html#data-stages), we are aware that they do not satisfy every use case and that customers might need to develop their own.

+This example details how to use the DDK to provision a private code artifactory.
+You create your own Python library of DDK constructs called `ddk_lib`, and then make it available for others in the code artifactory.
+A significant benefit of this approach is that once the library is hosted in the private artifactory, authenticated users can install it and reuse it in their own DDK applications.
+This strategy encourages collaboration and the sharing of best practice patterns within your organization.

-In this example you will create Python source code repository, private artifactory, and a continuous integration and deployment pipeline that builds, packages, and pushes the artifacts into the artifactory.
+Infrastructure deployed by this app includes a private CodeArtifact domain/repository hosting your Python library, and a continuous integration and deployment pipeline that builds, packages, and pushes the artifacts into the artifactory.
-You are now fully equipped to distribute and reuse your Python code across your organization.
+You are now fully equipped to distribute and reuse your Python code across your organization!

 <img align="center" src="docs/_static/artifactory.png">